neteasefans/multidemand-multidimensional-knapsack-problem/README.md

-# A reduce-solve heuristic search for the multidemand multidimensional knapsack problem
+# A heuristic approach based on Q-learning-guide problem reduction for the multidemand multidimensional knapsack problem
 The five sets of 216 benchmark instances used in our draft titled with "A reduce-solve heuristic search for the multidemand multidimensional knapsack problem" are publicly available at https://people.brunel.ac.uk/~mastjjb/jeb/orlib/mdmkpinfo.html).
 To facilitate the further research, we will upload the instances here.

 The source code of the proposed IRTS algorithm will be made available upon the publication of the paper.